Enabling GraphQL

 }

-Likewise, if you don’t want your item to be persisted by API Platform, you can return null instead of the mutated item (be careful: the response will also be null) or disable the write stage.
+Likewise, if you don’t want your item to be persisted by API Platform, you can return null instead of the mutated item (be careful: the response will also be null) or disable the write provider.

 Don’t forget the resolver is a service and you can inject the dependencies you want.